filipszmid/BP-Microservices/README.md

 ```
 For technical purposes there is a need to add project name and username to .env file:
 ```
-make set-project-name _PROJECT=BP-Django-Test _USER=Filip-231
+make set-project-name _PROJECT=BP-Test-Django _USER=Filip-231

 ```

-Commit everything to a new repository (BP-Django-Test) what you just created:
+Commit everything to a new repository (BP-Test-Django) what you just created:
 ```
 make all
 ```